-Second, in the 3 Steps game, we observe analogous patterns between actions and beliefs that correspond to the same level of sophistication.
-As it is possible to observe in panel (b) of \hyref{figure:action-rt-mnl-nointer-mean}[Figure], the frequency of dominated actions decreases for longer response times, similarly to what occurs in panel (a).
-Moreover, the relation between choice frequency of $a_2$ and $a_3$ and response time in the 3 Steps game are strikingly similar to those of actions $a_1$ and $a_2$, corresponding to the level-2 and level 1 actions in each game, respectively.
-Similarly to the patterns in the 2 Steps game, the frequency of the level 1 action ($a_3$ in 3 Steps, $a_2$ in 2 Steps) declines slowly, while the level-2 action ($a_2$ in 3 Steps, $a_1$ in 2 Steps) is predicted to be chosen with overwhelming frequency when choices take longer.
+Second, in the 3-Step game, we observe analogous patterns between actions and beliefs that correspond to the same level of sophistication.
+Panel (b) of \hyref{figure:action-rt-mnl}[Figure] shows that dominated actions again become less frequent as response time increases.
+Moreover, the relation between response time and the frequencies of $a_2$ and $a_3$ in the 3-Step game closely mirrors the relation between response time and the frequencies of $a_1$ and $a_2$ in the 2-Step game.
+In each case, these are the level-2 and level-1 actions, respectively.
+As in the 2-Step game, the frequency of the level-1 action ($a_3$ in 3-Step game, $a_2$ in the 2-Step game) declines slowly, while the level-2 action ($a_2$ in 3-Step game, $a_1$ in the 2-Step game) becomes the most likely at longer response times.
 The choice frequency of the dominance solution is, however, rather invariant with respect to response time, remaining low.
-Beliefs follow similar patterns (\hyref{figure:belief-rt-kernel-nointer-mean}[Figure][b]): belief in opponent dominated play is lower and belief in both level 1 and level 2 play is higher at later response times.
-Again a notable difference is that in the 3 Steps game belief in dominance play --- which corresponds to the level 3 action $a_1$ --- is lower for longer response times.
+Beliefs also follow similar patterns (\hyref{figure:belief-rt-kernel}[Figure][b]): belief in opponent dominated play is lower and belief in both level-1 and level-2 play is higher at later response times.
+Again a notable difference is that in the 3-Step game belief in dominance play --- which corresponds to the level-3 action $a_1$ --- is lower for longer response times.

-In short, the level 1 action are the more frequent in fast decisions, being the intuitive choice (maximizing expected payoff against a uniform distribution), and their frequency declines in favor of level 2 action, while dominated choices also decline with response time.
-Relatedly, fast choices are associated to beliefs being closer to uniform --- supporting level 1 actions as a best response --- and over time belief in dominated play by opponents declines while belief in both level 1 and 2 play increases.

-The estimation exercise together with the relation between incentive levels and response time points toward a consistent mechanism: higher own incentive levels entail higher cognitive effort, proxied by longer response times, which results in both more strategically sophisticated beliefs and actions.
-This lends support to the intuition that the changes in beliefs and the increase in action sophistication are, at least in part, resulting from greater effort being exerted by the subjects, as suggested by models of sequential reasoning \citep[e.g.][]{AlaouiPenta2016REStud,Goncalves2022WP}, in which players decide whether or not to reason further based on a cost-benefit analysis.